Eleazar19/Smart-store-sales-report/README.md

 ## Tools and Methodology:

-Power Query in Excel : Used for carrying out necessary ETL processes ranging from cleaning, removing duplicates, and data validation.
+Power Query in Excel: Used for carrying out necessary ETL processes, ranging from cleaning, removing duplicates, and data validation.

 Excel: Used for further analysis and Visualization.